-Encryption is a sophisticated scrambling method that is designed to prevent unauthorized eavesdropping on electronic data.
+Encryption is a sophisticated scrambling method that is designed to help prevent unauthorized eavesdropping on electronic data.
 Encryption works by taking a piece of information and processing it with a mathematical formula (called an “algorithm”) that converts the information into a meaningless string of letters and numbers.

 2048-bit encryption refers to the size of the key used to encrypt the message.
 A longer key means the encryption is more random.
 Each extra bit in a key doubles the complexity of the key.